Rafael Devers Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is 13th in the league with a collective 9.1 strikeouts per nine innings.
+- The Orioles pitching staff is 13th in MLB with a collective 9.2 strikeouts per nine innings.

-- The Orioles have a 4.13 team ERA that ranks 15th across all MLB pitching staffs.
+- The Orioles have a 4.13 team ERA that ranks 13th among all MLB pitching staffs.

-- Orioles pitchers combine to rank 13th in baseball in home runs surrendered (23 total, 1.1 per game).
+- Orioles pitchers combine to rank 14th in baseball in home runs allowed (25 total, 1.1 per game).

-- Kremer (1-0 with a 6.16 ERA and 14 strikeouts in 19 2/3 innings pitched) makes the start for the Orioles, his fifth of the season.
+- The Orioles will look to Bradish (1-0) in his third start of the season.

-- His most recent time out came on Tuesday against the Washington Nationals, when the right-hander tossed 6 2/3 scoreless innings while allowing four hits.
+- The righty last appeared on Wednesday against the Washington Nationals, when he threw six scoreless innings while giving up five hits.

-- In four games this season, the 27-year-old has put up an ERA of 6.16, with 6.6 strikeouts per nine innings.
-Opponents are hitting .267 against him.

 © 2023 Data Skrive.
 All rights reserved.